 Helping Children & Youth at Risk for Suicide

 Referrals are typically made by school mental health staff (School Counselors, Social Workers or Psychologists) and sometimes by other mental health professionals or medical doctors.
 Home schooled youth or those no longer attending school are also eligible.
-If the referred youth is at risk for suicide and does not have adequate insurance or the means to pay for the necessary mental health treatment, the cost of therapy is paid for by Second Wind Fund.
+Though for navigation support we welcome any guardian or youth to reach out and access a list of potential therapists.

 We believe that all communities and people are affected by suicide and that open, honest communication about the pervasiveness of suicide is critical to reducing its incidence.